mizutanilab/RecView/README.md

           Spreadsheet softwares work well for manually generating this 'output.log' file.
 The 'time' fields are used for interpolating the trend of flatfield pixel intensities. <BR>The output.log files of some SPring-8 sessions list angle in pulses instead of angle in degrees.
 RecView can recognize each format.
       </LI>
     </UL><br>
-  <LI><b>RecView retuns an error when processing offset-CT data taken at SPring-8.</b></LI>
+  <LI><b>RecView returns an error when processing offset-CT data taken at SPring-8.</b></LI>
-    If the 'stop angle' of the sample rotation was not 360 degree in the offset-CT experiment, your conv.bat files seem to have incorrect contents.
+    If the 'stop angle' of the sample rotation was not 360 degree in your offset-CT experiment, 'conv.bat' file seems to have incorrect contents.
 You have to edit it manually or by using a spreadsheet software. <br><br>
   <LI><b>How to try the test dataset?</b></LI>
     <UL>
       <LI>Extract all files in the archived test dataset.</LI>